cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 * If a processor for some reason stops controlling the unit without clearing its flag, all other processors will consider that unit used and won't reuse it, potentially leading to shortage of available units.
-* The flag actually allows you to store various information about unit state, for example which particular task was assigned to it.
+* The flag actually allows you to store various information about unit state, for example which particular task was it assigned to.
 It is possible to encode the flag and the state into one numerical value, although it requires more computations and makes the code at least a bit slower.

 ### Unit controllers

 The alternative to using flags is querying the unit to see whether it is free or actively controlled.
 When a unit is